Dynamic Range

 • Audio Setup Basics

-Accessing Audio Settings To access audio settings, first enter Roon's main settings screen, then choose the Audio tab.
-Inside the Audio tab, you'll be presented with a list of audio output devices, grouped by type, and in some cases, by which ...
+Accessing Audio Settings To access audio settings, click the settings cogwheel from the navigation bar, then choose the Audio tab.
+Inside the Audio tab, you'll be presented with a list of audio output devices, grouped by type, and in some cases, by ...

 • Audio on Android